CPK Honey Whole Wheat Pizza Dough from Your Bread Machine gets a fiber and flavor boost with some whole wheat and honey.

 Meanwhile, both of my married sons, along with their families, have or are in the process of buying homes and moving back to our city.
-These impending changes have been a blessed distraction.
+These impending changes are a blessed distraction.

 One of the original reasons for starting this blog was the convenience of having all my recipes organized and in one place.
 I discovered a new pizza dough recipe a while back and haven’t added it to this space yet.
 I’m getting tired of hunting for the recipe every time a pizza craving hits.
-For that reason, I’m inspired make this recipe easy for me to find.
+For that reason, I’m inspired to make this recipe easier for me to find.

 Being a fan of California Pizza Kitchen, I just happen to have a couple of their cookbooks.
 I thought it might be worth trying their recipe for Honey Whole Wheat Pizza Dough since they seem to know a thing or two about pizza.
 Turns out, I loved it and think you will, too.